-Extracurricular Activity Fees Amount of Fee (Anticipated or Maximum) or Specified Material Required Band Musical instruments and accessories (reeds, valve oil, etc.) Limited instruments available for use by any student.
-Damage deposit of \$20.00 may be required for use of school owned instrument.
-Swing Choir Students must purchase outfits and shoes selected by the sponsor and/or student group.
+- Band: Musical instruments and accessories (reeds, valve oil, etc.) Limited instruments available for use by any student.
+Damage deposit of \$20.00 may be required for use of school owned instrument. - Choir: Students must purchase outfits and shoes selected by the sponsor and/or student group.
 The maximum dollar amount charged by the district for these materials will be \$500.